 Organisational Change Management (OCM)

-Organisational Change Management (OCM) is one of the main success factors in implementing technology solutions programmes.
+Organisational Change Management (OCM) is one of the main success factors in implementing technology solution programmes.
 Implementing technology solutions in an organisation usually causes various organisational, technological and social changes.
-Organisational Change Management focuses on the effects these changes have on managers and employees, and other stakeholders.
+Organisational Change Management focuses on the effects these changes have on managers, employees, and other stakeholders.
 This concerns not only new demands on the way of thinking or behaving, but also deals with any new competencies and skills required.

 (OCM) Approach & Methodology

 Stakeholder engagement is critical to the successful implementation of the programme.
-The OCM team will facilitate the process of engaging stakeholders by ensuring that all critical stakeholders are identified, there is an understanding of how these stakeholders are impacted by the programme and that there is an assessment of the level of engagements at critical stages of the programme.
-The main activities that will be conducted are outlined in figure below:
+The OCM team will facilitate the process of engaging stakeholders, by ensuring that all critical stakeholders are identified.
+There is an understanding of how these stakeholders are impacted by the programme and that there is an assessment of the level of engagements at critical stages of the programme.
+The main activities that will be conducted are outlined in the figure below:

 The key stakeholder groupings that have been identified for the programme are listed below.

 •End Users are the drivers of the solution – using transactions to input data and creating documents to run the business.